This article contains affiliate links. We may earn a small commission if you purchase via these links.

 If Swarovski glass is on your shopping list, you better check out our review of this sweet little pocket rocket!

-Vortex Razor HD 12X50
+6. Vortex Razor HD 12X50

 I'm giving it a mention here - besides, you can get if for barely over $1000 on sale so I think that is close enough to fit this price range.

 It's loaded with an APO system, Plasma Tech, XR Plus Fully Multi-Coated lenses, and a whole mouthful more, including a True Open Hinge design and lightweight magnesium chassis.